paypal/squbs/docs/http-services.md

 Optionally, the listeners parameter declares a list of listeners to bind this service.
 Listener binding is discussed in the [Listener Binding](#listener-binding) section, below.

 The pipeline is a set of request pre- and post-processors before and after the request gets processed by the request handler.
 The pipeline name can be specified by a `pipeline` parameter.
 Along with the pipeline specified, a default pipeline set in the configuration will be plugged together for the request/response.
-To disable the default pipeline for this service, you can set `defaultPipelineOn = false` in `META-INF/squbs-meta.conf`.
-Please refer to [Streaming Request/Response Pipeline](streamingpipeline.md) for more information.
+To disable the default pipeline for this service, you can set `defaultPipeline = off` in `META-INF/squbs-meta.conf`.
+Please refer to [Request/Response Pipeline](streamingpipeline.md) for more information.

 ### Listener Binding